 If the answer is yes: Than Jesus is not an unblemished sacrifice!

 If the answer is no: Than Jesus is obviously not accursed as he is not guilty of sin and thus never lifted anyone from any law!
 God obviously knows who is guilty and who is not.

 Paul said above in Galatians 3:13 that Jesus became a curse for us.
 (May Allah forgive me for even typing such filth.)

 Therefore I make known to you that no one speaking by the Spirit of God calls Jesus accursed, and no one can say that Jesus is Lord except by the Holy Spirit.
 (1 Corinthians 12:3)

 If no one speaking ‘by the Spirit of God’ calls Jesus accursed I wonder what spirit motivated Paul to make such a statement?

 The outcome of the answers to these questions will be obvious, so I think it’s time to start studying some law again.
 And quite frankly speaking to take a look at the Qur’an!

 The Church has been exposed for trying to dupe the Christian masses.
 The best ‘evidence’ the Church has for anyone even remotely close to Christ Jesus being put on a cross(of any kind) are Jewish sources, that talk about a sorcerer named Jesus being stoned to death, and hung on a tree.

-The adherents of the Ahmadiyyah sect (both Lahori and Qadiani) also need to reconsider their position about the so called ‘historical’ ‘accuracy’ of Jesus being put on a cross in light of the above evidences.
+The adherents of the Ahmadiyyah sect (both Lahori and Qadiani) also need to reconsider their position about the so-called ‘historical’ ‘accuracy’ of Jesus being put on a cross in light of the above evidence.
 Not only this they need to reconsider the huge blunder that Mirza Ghulam Ahmad has made.
 This explodes the myth that he was the Mahdi or the Messiah!